eugenia1984/english/glossary.md

 - **theaters** are places where you can watch live performances or movies.

 - **Then**: is often used to indicate the next step or action after something else has been done.
+For example, ``First, I check my emails, then I start coding``.

-For example, First, I check my emails, then I start coding.
+- **Tip**: often refers to advice or a suggestion that is helpful in a particular situation.
+For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.